Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 Also the annotated method should be public(in order to for example use @Transactional).

 ## 82-008 Refactoring Order domain layer Updating Order Payment Saga - Part 1
+Saga flow:
+1. create a OrderPaymentOutboxMessage from OrderCreatedEvent in OrderCreateCommandHandler with STARTED outbox status
+2. PaymentOutboxScheduler pulled this data from the DB table and published it to the kafka topic
+3. payment svc reads the topic, processes the payment and then writes results to the payment response topic
+4. order svc listens to payment response topic in PaymentResponseKafkaListener and OrderPaymentSaga.process() is called
+5. update the order as paid in local DB and get OrderPaidEvent
+6. update payment outbox record with the new order and saga status values
+7. fire an event to trigger the restaurant approval phase

+Note: Without outbox pattern, we were firing an event in the PaymentResponseMessageListener.paymentCompleted() after the PaymentResponseMessageListenerImpl.process() completed the tx and returns.
+But now, with outbox, instead of firing the events directly, we need to save it to local DB and to save the approval event, we use approval outbox table.
+To do this, inject ApprovalOutboxHelper in OrderPaymentSaga.

 ## 83-009 Refactoring Order domain layer Updating Order Payment Saga - Part 2
 ## 84-010 Refactoring Order domain layer Updating Order Approval Saga
 ## 85-011 Updating the Order Application Service Test for Outbox pattern changes